Optimal exponential bounds for aggregation of density estimators: Introduction

 where $\delta_{n,M}$ is a small quantity and $d_{n,M}(\cdot)$ is a function of $\varepsilon$ that we call the deviation term.
-We are only interested in sharp oracle inequalities, i.e., oracle inequalities where the leading constant is $C=1$, since it is essential to derive minimax optimality results.
+We are only interested in sharp oracle inequalities, that is, oracle inequalities where the leading constant is $C=1$, since it is essential to derive minimax optimality results.

-We consider only deterministic functions for $f_1,\dots ,f_M$.
-They cannot depend on the data $X_1,\dots ,X_n$.
-A standard application of this setting was introduced in \citet{wegkamp1999quasi}: given $m+n$ i.i.d. observations drawn from $f$, use the first $m$ observations to build $M$ estimators $\hat f_1,\dots , \hat f_M$, and in a second step use the remaining $n$ observations to select the best among the preliminary estimators $\hat f_1,\dots , \hat f_M$.
-A related problem is selecting the best estimator from a family $\hat f_1,\dots , \hat f_M$ where these estimators are built using the same data used for model selection or aggregation.
-Such problems were recently considered in \citet{dalalyan2012sharp} and \citet{dai2014aggregation} for the regression model with fixed design.
+We consider only deterministic functions for $f_1,\ldots,f_M$.
+They cannot depend on the data $X_1,\ldots,X_n$.
+A standard application of this setting was introduced in Wegkamp \cite{wegkamp1999quasi}: given $m+n$ i.i.d. observations drawn from $f$, use the first $m$ observations to build $M$ estimators $\hat f_1,\ldots, \hat f_M$, and in a second step use the remaining $n$ observations to select the best among the preliminary estimators $\hat f_1,\ldots, \hat f_M$.
+A related problem is selecting the best estimator from a family $\hat f_1,\ldots, \hat f_M$ where these estimators are built using the same data used for model selection or aggregation.
+Such problems were recently considered in Dalalyan and Salmon \cite{dalalyan2012sharp} and Dai \textit{et al.} \cite{dai2014aggregation} for the regression model with fixed design.

-We are also interested in deriving sharp oracle inequalities with prior weights on the model $\{f_1,\dots ,f_M\}$.
-To be more precise, for some prior probability distribution $\pi_1,\dots ,\pi_M$ over the finite set $\{f_1,\dots ,f_M\}$ and any $\epsilon > 0$, our estimator $\hat f_n$ should satisfy with probability greater than $1-\varepsilon$
+We are also interested in deriving sharp oracle inequalities with prior weights on the model $\{f_1,\ldots,f_M\}$.
+To be more precise, for some prior probability distribution $\pi_1,\ldots,\pi_M$ over the finite set $\{f_1,\ldots,f_M\}$ and any $\varepsilon> 0$, our estimator $\hat f_n$ should satisfy with probability greater than $1-\varepsilon$

 for some positive constant $\beta$ and some deviation term $d_{n,M}(\cdot)$.
 The Mirror Averaging algorithm \cite{juditsky2008learning,dalalyan2012mirror} is known to achieve a similar oracle inequality in expectation.
-The analysis of \citet{juditsky2008learning} shows that the constant $\beta$ scales linearly with the sup-norm of the unknown density, which is also the case for the results presented here.
+The analysis of Juditsky et~al. \cite{juditsky2008learning} shows that the constant $\beta$ scales linearly with the sup-norm of the unknown density, which is also the case for the results presented here.
 Model selection techniques with prior weights were used in order to derive sparsity oracle inequalities using sparsity pattern aggregation \cite{rigollet2011exponential,rigollet2012sparse,dalalyan2012mirror}.